 Vaccinations: Texas Tech University strongly recommends students adhere to CDC guidelines on COVID-19, including obtaining COVID-19 vaccinations.
 If you were unable to obtain a vaccination prior to your arrival on campus, the COVID-19 vaccine is available at Student Health Services by appointment.
-You can find additional information about the vaccine here, and about the recently announced incentive program here.
+You can find additional information about the vaccine and campus vaccine clinics here.
+On-campus COVID-19 testing locations re-opened on January 4.
+We will have a vaccination clinic hosted by United Supermarkets on January 7, and beginning January 14, we will have vaccination clinics hosted by TDEM on Fridays.
+All testing and vaccination sites are open to students, faculty and staff.
+We have also updated the COVID-19 website and resumed daily reporting on our COVID-19 dashboard of all new cases and recoveries.